You are here

 HHS has not provided specific guidance.
 The IRB should consult with the IO or DIO in the event this waiver is requested.

-Under HIPAA, researchers must obtain written authorization from a research subject for release of protected health information that the researcher will collect, use or disclose for the study.
+Under HIPAA, researchers must obtain written authorization from a research subject for the release of protected health information that the researcher will collect, use or disclose for the study.

 Waiver of HIPAA Authorization